TikTok answers three big cybersecurity fears about the app

 In November 2022, Christopher Wray, director of the Federal Bureau of Investigation (FBI), told US lawmakers: "The Chinese government could… control the recommendation algorithm, which could be used for influence operations."

-Those concerns are further inflammed by the fact that TikTok's sister app, Douyin - which is only available in China - is heavily censored and reportedly engineered to encourage educational and wholesome material to go viral.
+Those concerns are further inflamed by the fact that TikTok's sister app, Douyin - which is only available in China - is heavily censored and reportedly engineered to encourage educational and wholesome material to go viral.

 All social networks are heavily censored in China with an army of internet police deleting content which criticises the government or excites political unrest.